|

 Miscellaneous Services

-Dividend reinvestment program: Offererd at both firms.
+Dividend reinvestment program: Available at both.

-Automatic mutual fund investing: Firstrade offers this convenient service.
+Automatic mutual fund investing: Firstrade supports this.

 Winner: Firstrade